 And here is a little of what Marc came away with after the project was completed:

 “Prior to this recording, I confess that my knowledge and even interest in the subtle differences of guitars and guitar building was minimal.
 I thought a guitar simply had to be ‘good enough.’
 While such a principle may be practical and even true, I am now far too corrupted to hold to it.
 Repeated exposure to the cornucopia of delights that these treasures offer has terminally weakened my resistance.
 I felt like a Hollywood casting director who could choose any actor for any role.
 We picked guitars with big distinctive and contrasting personalities: earthy, pure, robust, tender, lyrical, punchy, bright, brooding.
 So many colors, so many choices-so much fun.
 I’ve been dissatisfied ever since!”

-Check out the CD here, and look for upcoming interviews with David, Marc, and the recording engineeers who helped make this project possible.
+Check out the CD at the GSI Store, and look for upcoming interviews with David, Marc and the recording engineers who helped make this project possible.

 Both comments and pings are currently closed.